SkyLundy/Fluency/README.md

 # Fluency - The complete translation enhancement suite for ProcessWire

-Fluency is a module that brings third party translation services to the ProcessWire CMF/CMS with a user friendly interface for translating content on any multi-language field on any page.
+Fluency is a module that brings third party translation services to the ProcessWire CMF/CMS with a user friendly interface for translating content in any multi-language field on any page.
+It also provides powerful tools to help developers create multilanguage sites and apps faster.

 Fluency can be added to new websites in development, existing websites adding multi-language abilities, or to websites that already have multi-language capabilities where it is desireable to have high quality translation built in.